sergueik/powershell_samples/external/wix/basic-vscode-customized/README.md

 "c:\Program Files\Graphviz\bin\dot.exe" -Tpng -ox_display_variations.png x_display_variations.dot
 ```
 NOTE: no space after `-o`, and `dot` file argument must be the last argument.

+### VS Code Profiles
+__VS Code Profiles__ are mostly a virtual construct, a layered view over your existing settings, extensions, keybindings, snippets, etc. They don’t exist as a single monolithic *profile file* one can just copy into __VS Code__ directory like a ZIP and drop in; instead, they are implemented

 ### See Also
    * `ruanbekker/docker-vscode-server` [project](https://github.com/ruanbekker/docker-vscode-server)